watchtheblind/watchtheblind/README.md

-# Luis Monasterios
+# 🎸 Luis Monasterios

-**`Systems Engineer`**
+**`Systems engineer.
+FullStack dev`**

-I'm a full-stack developer and systems engineer building my version of the digital world one step at a time.
+I'm building my version of the digital world one step at a time.
 All my coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 I'm an enthusiast of all related to software engineering too, so i continously try to learn something new in order to make a great, clean, and scalable code for those who need my services.

 ---

 ### 🛠 &nbsp;Tech Stack